First Bulgarian Empire: Literary activities

-The development of Old Church Slavonic literacy had the effect of preventing the assimilation of the South Slavs into neighbouring cultures, while stimulating the formation of the distinct Bulgarian identity.
+The development of Old Church Slavonic literacy prevented the assimilation of the South Slavs into neighbouring cultures, while stimulating the formation of the distinct Bulgarian identity.
 Initially translation from Byzantine Greek of texts on theology, history and geography was a priority.
 Literary activities flourished during the reign of Simeon I, who had a personal interest in literature.
 He gathered many scholars in the court who translated an enormous number of books from Greek and wrote many new works.
 Among the most prominent figures were Constantine of Preslav, John the Exarch and Chernorizets Hrabar, who is believed by some historians to have been Simeon I himself.
 They wrote hagiographies, panegyrics, acolouthia, poetry, liturgical hymns, treatises on church music, etc.

 One of the first original works was On the Letters (О писмєньхъ) by Chernorizets Hrabar, where he defended the Cyrillic alphabet against its Byzantine Greek critics and proved not only its right to existence but also its superiority to the Greek alphabet, arguing that the Greek letters were neither the oldest known to man, nor divine.
 In the form of rhetorical questions and answers On the Letters demonstrated the excellent historic and linguistic knowledge of its author, as he indicated that "God did not first create the Hebrew or the Greek language, but Syrian which Adam spoke..." and underlined that "Before then the Greeks had no alphabet of their own but wrote their speech with Phoenician letters."
 Constantine of Preslav and John the Exarch combined translated and adapted Byzantine works with original texts.
 The latter compiled the Shestodnev (Шестоднев – Hexameron) that included valuable first-hand evidence about the Bulgarian Empire under Simeon I. Constantine of Preslav's Didactic Gospel was the first systematic work on sermons in Slavic literature; it also featured the poetic preface Azbuchna molitva (Азбучна молитва – Alphabet Prayer), the first original poetry in the Bulgarian language.
 Later, Cosmas the Priest wrote the anti-Bogomil treatise Sermon Against the Heretics which, apart from the theological arguments, criticized contemporary Bulgarian society, particularly on religious and social issues.